RimuTec/AspNetCore.SpaServices.Extensions/README.md

         services.AddSpaStaticFiles(configuration =>
         {
-            // This is where files will be served from in non-Development environments configuration.RootPath = "wwwroot/dist";
+            // This is where files will be served from in non-Development environments configuration.RootPath = "MyApp/dist"; // In Development environments, the content of this folder will be deleted });
-        });

         // ... other code left out for brevity
     }
     ```
-3. Then in file `Startup.cs` in class `Startup` in method `` add code as follows:
+3. Then in file `Startup.cs` in method `Startup.Configure()` add code as follows:

     ```csharp
     public static void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
         // ... other code left out for brevity

+        appBuilder.UseEndpoints(endpoints =>
+        {
+            endpoints.MapControllers();
+        });

+        // ... other code left out for brevity

+        // Add the following after UseEndpoints()
         app.UseSpa(spa =>
         {
-            spa.Options.SourcePath = "wwwroot/src"; // <-- this must be the same path as in the previous step
+            spa.Options.SourcePath = "MyApp/src";

             if(env.IsDevelopment()) // "Development", not "Debug" !!
             {